 Benefits of fermentation

 Most likely, you’ve heard a lot about the importance of including fermented foods in your diet.
 Fermented foods can support your gut microbiome by supporting your good bacteria and introducing more strains.
 Fermentation can also increase the bioavailability of the nutrients in your food, meaning you can actually access and use more of these nutrients.
-Foods can be fermented in a few different ways-some foods rely on wild yeasts and bacteria out of the air, while some, like this fermented lemonade, have the yeast added directly during preparation.
+Foods can be fermented in a few different ways-some foods rely on wild yeast (like sourdough starter) and bacteria out of the air, while some, like this fermented lemonade, have the yeast added directly during preparation.
 I love fermented foods and include several in my family’s diet.
 Sima has been a welcome addition to our fermentation repertoire- especially since it’s so kid friendly.

 - Large pot

-- large non-metallic container- I use a glass gallon jar
+- Large non-metallic container- I use a glass gallon jar

-- cutting board & knife
+- Cutting board & knife

 - Bottles-I use these